Dr. Laura Flores Shaw

 White Paper Press

-Laura is the lead editor, writer, and founder of White Paper Press.
-She holds bachelors and masters degrees in psychology and is currently working towards a doctorate in education with a specialization in mind, brain, and teaching at Johns Hopkins University School of Education.
-Laura previously worked as a family therapist in the public school system where she realized her desire to work on the prevention rather than intervention side of mental health.
-That led her to reviving a failing Montessori school where she became passionate about creating environments that allow children to thrive in every way.
-In 2014, she retired from school administration to focus on advocating at a broader level for frameworks that can improve the lives of children and their families.
-She currently writes, speaks, and consults internationally on education, brain development, and parenting.
+Dr. Laura Flores Shaw is the lead editor, writer, and founder of White Paper Press.
+An education researcher with a doctorate from Johns Hopkins University, Dr. Shaw specializes in mind, brain, and teaching.
+Her current research focuses on exploration of normalization in practice and how Montessori teachers' knowledge of normalization influences their teacher efficacy beliefs and behaviors with students.
+She also seeks to align the field of education with the research on sensorimotor development as it is intertwined with the development of cognition.
+Previously, Dr. Shaw briefly worked as a family systems therapist in the public school system where she realized her desire to work on the prevention rather than intervention side of mental health.
+That led her to revive a failing Montessori school where she helped to create environments that allow children to flourish.
+In 2014, she left school administration to focus on advocating for educational and family systems frameworks that can improve the lives of children and their families.
+In addition to her research, Dr. Shaw also writes, speaks, and consults internationally on education, brain development, and parenting.

 For its first publication The Montessori White Papers, White Paper Press seeks to engage with Montessorians from all training backgrounds.
 If you are interested in becoming an advisory editor or writing an article, please contact us: